 Natural History Information

-Several locations with good views of the gorges are accessible to the mobility-impaired.
+Several locations with great views of the gorges are accessible to the mobility-impaired.

 - For a stunning view of Fall Creek, park on Fall Creek drive on the North side of the Fall Creek Gorge and proceed across the suspension bridge.
 This grade is flat.